13 Generative Adversarial Networks

 • Discriminator: uses standard convolutions to classify images as real or fake.

-• Batch normalization, LeakyReLU in the discriminator, and ReLU in the generator improve stability.
+• Batch normalisation, LeakyReLU in the discriminator, and ReLU in the generator improve stability.

 using Lux, Random, Optimisers, Zygote, Statistics, Printf, CairoMakie